These are the pioneering AI startups that raised the most money this year

 • Userled – £4m

-Userled will be the latest venture from experienced entrepreneurs, Yann Sarfati and Tristan Saunders, who have together built up eons of experience in tech powerhouses such as Salesforce and American Express.
+Userled is the latest venture from experienced entrepreneurs, Yann Sarfati and Tristan Saunders, who have together built up eons of experience in tech powerhouses such as Salesforce and American Express.
 The startup aims to offer B2B audiences the tools they need to create “hyper-personalised” marketing campaigns.
 In August, it announced it had secured £4m in pre-seed funding.

 Unlike other social media AI tools, Userled employs a unique Cookieless Fingerprinting and Identity Layer to understand customer behavior while prioritising data privacy.
 This innovative approach empowers marketers to create tailored campaigns without having to rely on traditional cookies.